kmoney99/A06/README.md

 # A06

-This is Readme that A06 for IS 117!
+This is Readme file that A06 for IS 117!